-- Munch on some crunchy foods.
-This could be the reason why all the people I know LOVE to go to the movies on rainy days!
+Munch on some crunchy foods.
+This could be the reason all the people I know LOVE to go to the movies on rainy days!
 You see the crunchiness of the chewing popcorn stimulates a nerve that signals the brain to release some mood-enhancing chemicals.
 The mouth has more nerve ending localized in one area of the body.
-Eat a whole apple or snack on sunflower seeds to energize your day.
+Eat a whole apple or snack on sunflower seeds to have more energy throughout your day!

 7. Keep moving.Life is energy is motion.
 Find a way to experience the freedom you do have during the summer months for movement in some way.
 Take a salsa class, go to an indoor pool, walk around the shopping mall with a friend.
 Meet a friend for a walk, good conversation and cup of tea.
 Setting up time for movement in the morning triggers an increase in metabolism that lasts into the day.
 Walking and stretching improves your mood by releasing endorphins, your body’s natural opiates.

 8. Listen to music that uplifts.
 You know the songs that make you want to move and get you singing along.
 Play Baroque music to support focus, learning and vitality.
 The interval of a fifth in Baroque harmonizes and energizes!
 The Brainwave Symphony is a wonderful option.*